valentinp72/fairseq/examples/speech_text_siamese/README.md

 # Pre-training for Speech Translation: CTC Meets Optimal Transport

-This is the codebase for the paper [Pre-training for Speech Translation: CTC Meets Optimal Transport](https://arxiv.org/abs/2301.11716), accepted at Fortieth International Conference on Machine Learning (ICML 2023, oral presentation).
-Our implementation is based on [fairseq](https://github.com/facebookresearch/fairseq) and `fairseq S2T` toolkit.
+This is the codebase for the paper [Pre-training for Speech Translation: CTC Meets Optimal Transport](https://arxiv.org/abs/2301.11716), Le et al. (**ICML 2023, oral presentation**).
+Visit also our [project page](https://hangle.fr/publications/ctc-optimal-transport/) for additional materials.

 # Table of Contents
 1. [Overview](#1-overview)